Nimanao/Arcadia_Hunger_Games/ReadMe.txt

 Characters placed in "arcadia_hunger_games\HungerGames\headshots" will be included in the games, and can be placed into folders within this folder in order to determine "districts" (groups for the characters).
 If characters are not assigned a district, the program will give them one.

+Images of each round are stored in the "game_rounds" folder, for ease of sharing.

 Issues:
 	This program is unfinished, and therefore has certain elements that need work.